Blooket Hacks Guide for Students and Teachers

 Organizing your question sets

-Organize sets by unit topic standard and grade level Use consistent naming so you can find sets quickly in class For example include the subject and skill in the title so sets are reusable across years Put a short note inside each set about the intended difficulty and common misconceptions to watch for
+Organize sets by unit topic, standard, and grade level.
+Use consistent naming so you can find sets quickly in class.
+For example, include the subject and skill in the title so that sets are reusable across years.
+Put a short note inside each set about the intended difficulty and common misconceptions to watch for.

 Choosing game modes with intention